mhb3194/HICSS_Data/README.md

 ### Generate Assesment Questionnaire

 #### Objective:
-Our aim is to construct a comprehensive questionnaire designed to populate the various datasets as articulated in the Data Model, which includes Users, Health Profile, User Goal, Goal Observations, and Behaviour Determinants.
-To do this, we need to extract the necessary information from the user.
+Here the aim is to construct a comprehensive questionnaire designed to populate the various datasets as articulated in the Data Model, which includes Users, Health Profile, User Goal, Goal Observations, and Behaviour Determinants.

 #### Context:
 This pertains to entries within the dataset where there are missing fields that require information.
 If a reference dataset is needed to locate this missing information, this should also be considered.

 #### Output Format:
 The questionnaires generated will be diverse in nature, their design being guided by the context and the ultimate objective.

 #### Structure of the LLM Query: